tendermint/tendermint/spec/p2p/v0.35/peer_manager.md

 which means that all connection slots are full.
 In this case, the peer manager tries to find a connection slot that can be [upgraded](#slot-upgrades) to give room for the accepted connection.
-If no suitable connection slot is found, or the hard limit `MaxConnected + MaxConnectedUpgrade` of connected peers is reached, the transitions fails.
+If no suitable connection slot is found, the transitions fails.
+This logic considered in this step is synthesized by the following algorithm:

+1. If `|Connected| < MaxConnected`, the transition succeeds
+   1. The established connection occupies one of the available connection slots
+1. Let `slot` be a connection slot that can be upgraded to give room to the established connection, if any
+1. If `|Connected| < MaxConnected + MaxConnectedUpgrade` and `slot` is set to a valid connection slot, the transition succeeds
+   1. Set the peer occupying `slot` to the `Evict` sub-state
+   1. The established connection occupies one of the connection slots reserved for upgrades
+1. Else the transition fails and the connection is refused

-If the transition succeeds, the peer is set to the [`Connected`](#connected-peer) state as an `incoming` peer.
+If the transition succeeds, the peer is set to the [`Connected`](#connected-peer) state as an *incoming* peer.

 The accepted peer might not be known by the peer manager.
 In this case the peer is registered in the peer store, without any associated